Cubified/script/README.md

 A generic, configuration-free script dispatcher, useful for running init scripts in parallel.

 I wrote this because I wanted a custom init which both booted quickly and was pleasing to look at (two goals which generally tend to be at odds with one another...).
-While the core of this project is not an init, the scripts provided in `init.d/`, coupled with [sinit](https://core.suckless.org/sinit), can boot a usable system.
+While the core of this project is not an init, the scripts provided in `init.d/` (and `halt.d/`), coupled with [fpinit](https://github.com/Cubified/fpinit) (my modified version of [sinit](https://core.suckless.org/sinit)), can boot (and halt) a usable system.

 ### Demo